This nut cake is soft, dense, and full of cinnamon and crunchy walnuts. It’s dusted with powdered sugar and made easily in one bowl.

 Full measurements are in the recipe card below.

-Eggs- you will need eggs for this recipe.
-Make sure that your eggs are at room temperature.
+Egg yolk- you will need 1 egg yolk for this recipe.
+Make sure your egg is at room temperature.

 Cake flour– cake flour makes this cake tender, super moist, and soft.
 Use your favorite brand of cake flour or make homemade cake flour!

-Sour cream- use full-fat sour cream for this recipe.
-It is important to get your sour cream to room temperature.
+Sour cream– use full-fat sour cream for this recipe.
+Make sure your sour cream is at room temperature.

-Nuts- you will need 2 cups of nuts for this cake.
-I used chopped walnuts but you can use your favorite nuts like pecans, or almonds!
+Nuts– you will need 2 cups of nuts for this cake.
+I used chopped and toasted walnuts, but you can use your favorite nuts like pecans or almonds.

 Instructions

-Preheat the oven to 180c (350f).
-Butter the bundt cake pan with room-temperature butter and flour to prevent the cake from sticking to the pan.
+Preheat the oven to 180°C (350°F).
+Grease a bundt pan with softened butter and dust it with flour to prevent sticking.

-Into a large mixing bowl, add the softened butter, brown sugar, granulated sugar, cinnamon, nutmeg, kosher salt, and vanilla extract and mix with an electric hand mixer until it's creamy.
+In a large mixing bowl, add the softened butter, brown sugar, granulated sugar, cinnamon, nutmeg, kosher salt, and vanilla extract.
+Beat with an electric hand mixer until the mixture is light, creamy, and well combined.

-Add the room-temperature eggs, oil, and mix until combined.
-Add the full-fat sour cream and mix well until well combined.
+Add the room-temperature eggs and the oil, and mix until fully incorporated.
+Add the sour cream and continue mixing until smooth.

-Add ½ of the flour and the baking powder, and ½ of the buttermilk, and mix until almost combined.
+Add half of the flour, the baking powder, and half of the buttermilk.
+Mix until just combined.

-Add the rest of the flour and the buttermilk and mix until almost combined.
-Add the chopped and toasted walnuts and mix until just combined and there are no lumps of flour visible.
-Don't overmix!
+Add the remaining flour and buttermilk and mix again until almost combined.
+Fold in the chopped, toasted walnuts and mix only until the batter comes together and no dry flour remains—don’t overmix.

-Pour the batter into the prepared cake pan and bake in a 180c (350f) oven for 50-60 minutes or until a toothpick inserted into the cake comes out clean.
+Pour the batter into the prepared bundt pan and bake for 50–60 minutes, or until a toothpick inserted into the center comes out clean.

-Sprinkle the cake with powdered sugar or caramel sauce, serve and enjoy!
+Dust with powdered sugar or drizzle with caramel sauce.
+Slice, serve, and enjoy!

 Expert Tips